Dhamma-Sobhana/gong/README.md

 ### ping (server -> player, remote)
 Request devices to send their status by publishing a *pong* message.

+Published by the server once every 60 seconds.

 ### pong (player, remote -> server)
 Send a message telling that the device is online.
 Sent when device has booted and as a response to *ping* message.